katson1/inhouse2/README.md

       - `secondary_role` - select your secondary_role. (optional)
 </details>

-## 📦 How to install and invite the bot at your server:
+## 📦 How to install and invite the bot to your server:
 You need to have [node.js](https://nodejs.org/en) installed.

 Clone the project.